iMoneza/documentation/docs/javascript-library.md

 });
 ```

-_Change example to use the getAccessReason function_

-_Additional example to add: loading page content via AJAX from accessGranted_

 **Example Using the `accessDenied` Callback**
 The `accessDenied` function is called when access to a page is denied.
 The same object is passed to this function as to the `accessGranted` function.